caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     SoFiA source finding threshold.

-  **flag**

-    *bool*, *optional*, *default = False*

-    Use flag regions?

-  **flagregion**

-    *list* *of int*, *optional*, *default = 10, 10*

-    Pixel/channel range(s) to be flagged prior to source finding.
-Format is [[x1, x2, y1, y2, z1, z2], ...].

   **merge**

     *bool*, *optional*, *default = False*

-    Use method to de-select and merge emission islands detected by any of SoFiA source finding algorithms.
-If turned on, pixels with a separation of less than mergeX pixels in x direction and less than mergeY pixels in y-direction and less than z pixels in z-direction will be merged and identified as a single object in the mask.
-Detections whose extent in x-direction is smaller than minSizeX, in y direction is smaller than minSizeY, and in z-direction is smaller than minSizeZ will be removed from the mask.
-Parameter merge determines if the merging should be applied.
+    Merge pixels detected by any of SoFiA source finding algorithms into objects.
+If turned on, pixels with a separation of less than mergeX pixels in the X direction, mergeY pixels in Y direction, and mergeZ channels in Z direction will be merged and identified as a single object in the mask.
+Objects whose extent is smaller than minSizeX, minSizeY or minSizeZ will be removed from the mask.

   **mergeX**

     *int*, *optional*, *default = 2*

-    Merge-'radius' in x-direction.
+    Merging radius (in pixels) in the X direction (RA axis).

   **mergeY**

     *int*, *optional*, *default = 2*

-    Merge-'radius' in y-direction.
+    Merging radius (in pixels) in the Y direction (Dec axis).

   **mergeZ**

     *int*, *optional*, *default = 3*

-    Merge-'radius' in z-direction (velocity direction).
+    Merging radius (in channels) in Z direction (spectral axis).

   **minSizeX**

     *int*, *optional*, *default = 3*

-    Minimum size in x-direction.
+    Minimum size (in pixels) in the X direction (RA axis).

   **minSizeY**

     *int*, *optional*, *default = 3*

-    Minimum size in y-direction.
+    Minimum size (in pixels) in  the Y direction (Dec axis).

   **minSizeZ**

     *int*, *optional*, *default = 3*

-    Minimum size in y-direction.
+    Minimum size (in channels) in the Z direction (spectral axis).

   **do_cubelets**

     *bool*, *optional*, *default = True*

-    Create cubelets of HI sources.
+    Create a cubelet for each detected emission-line object.

   **do_mom0**

     *bool*, *optional*, *default = True*

-    Create moment 0 map.
+    Create a moment-0 image of the field.

   **do_mom1**

     *bool*, *optional*, *default = True*

-    Create moment 1 map.
+    Create a moment-1 image of the field.